 TL;DR: Here’s how to delete or deactivate your Facebook, Instagram, and Twitter accounts.

 Social media transformed dramatically in the last few years, changing from a digital place to form connections into something broader and more diverse.
 But recently, it also became toxic and convoluting.

-Bare in mind that deleting your accounts would mean you will permanently lose your profile, all your photos and videos, your memories.
+Bear in mind that deleting your account would mean you will permanently lose your profile, all your photos, and videos, your memories.
 So backup accordingly.

 How to permanently delete or deactivate your Facebook account

 Stepping away from and deciding to delete or deactivate Facebook is probably one of the hardest to do for most folks.
 Take note that once you do this, you won’t be able to reactivate your account.
 You will lose all your profile, photos, posts, and everything else you have added to your account.
 You won’t be able to sign in to apps you have used Facebook to sign in with.